EyesBear/Course-Rater/README.md

 # A course rating site based on MEAN stack.
-- decorated with Angular Materialize,
+- decorated with Angular Materialize.